-Sanjay Raut's absence at Maha cabinet expansion event creates rises speculation
+Sanjay Raut's absence creates speculation at Maharashtra cabinet

-Mumbai, Dec 30: The much-awaited cabinet expansion of Uddhav Thackeray-led government of Maharshtra took place on Monday.
+Mumbai, Dec 30: The much-awaited cabinet expansion of Uddhav Thackeray-led government of Maharashtra took place on Monday.
 The opposition party BJP was absent in the event.
-But the absence of Shiv Sena leader Sanjay Raut in the swearing-in ceremony of new cabinet ministers has arise several speculations.
+But the absence of Shiv Sena leader Sanjay Raut in the swearing-in ceremony of new cabinet ministers has arisen several speculations.

-According tp PTI report, the BJP cited the Maharashtra Vikas Aghadi (MVA) government's "failure" in keeping the promises made to farmers by its leaders as the reason to not attend the "extravagant" event at Vidhan Bhavan today, the reason for Raut's absence cannot be confirmed yet.
+According to PTI report, the BJP cited the Maharashtra Vikas Aghadi (MVA) government's "failure" in keeping the promises made to farmers by its leaders as the reason to not attend the "extravagant" event at Vidhan Bhavan today, the reason for Raut's absence cannot be confirmed yet.

 On Monday, the Maharashtra Chief Minister Uddhav Thackeray has expanded his council of ministers by inducting 26 Cabinet and 10 ministers of state, including NCP leader Ajit Pawar who was sworn in as deputy chief minister.